HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/index.md

 -  Enabling an interactive design experience, minimizing the need for users to preview the final output separately as changes are immediately visible on the canvas.
 -  Generating HTML markup automatically from the designs created in Presentation Designer, ensuring that the final output is ready to be used in websites without further manual coding.

-By using Presentation Designer, content managers can reduce their reliance on developers to assemble presentation templates for their content.
-This intuitive approach mirrors the capabilities found in modern website creation tools, helping content managers to create new sites and assets on their own and reduce the editorial friction they experience.

 Refer to the following pages for more information: